zhenyiteo/COMP2042_CW_hcyzt2/README.md

 COMP2042TeoZhenYi\javadoc

 A list of features that are implemented and are working properly:
-1. A permanent high score and score stored in a txt.file (highscores.txt)
+1. Can store permanent high score and score stored in a txt.file (highscores.txt)
 2. Addition of WASD as a new controller for the game

 The features that are implemented not working properly: